 Tips for Finding a Financial Advisor

 - The best financial advisor is one that understands your situation and builds a financial plan and portfolio that meets your needs.
-Today, finding the right financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors, get started now.
+Finding a qualified financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - If you find that many of the account minimums at traditional advisors are above your head, you may want to look into a robo-advisor service.
 Robo-advisors often have lower minimums and fees while also helping you reach your investment and retirement goals, though without the personal touch and hands-on guidance of a traditional advisor.